gabivlj/candice/docs/tutorials/tutorial_01.md

 ```

+If you want different instances on each lambda you should consider doing another thing like
+creating your custom struct with a function attribute that accepts it the struct as a parameter.

 ## Problems?

 If you encounter any kind of bug or problem while following this tutorial, feel free to open a issue on this repository!